top of page

 Scope

-The regulatory forum is established to bring forth a platform to facilitate open and transparent discussions regarding regulatory matters in cellular agriculture.
-We hope to build a repository of information that can aid in regulatory coordination across the APAC region, while providing a pathway for new jurisdictions to quickly get up to speed.
+“The APAC Regulatory Coordination Forum is a brainchild project of the APAC Society for Cellular Agriculture.
+We understand that such a platform can facilitate open and transparent discussions regarding regulatory matters in cellular agriculture.
+We hope that through the Forum, we will be able to build a repository of information that can aid in regulatory coordination across the APAC region, while providing a pathway for new jurisdictions to quickly get up to speed.

 Ultimately, we envision a clear and effective contingency for the industry as a whole towards commercialisation of cultivated food products across the region.
-We encourage the participation of any potential new members vested in these matters, located among any of our APAC member countries.
+We encourage the participation of any potential new members vested in these matters, located among any of our APAC member countries.”

 Cultivated meat outperforms all forms of conventional meat when renewable energy is used at a production facility, requiring dramatically lower levels of land and water and reducing meat’s climate footprint by up to 92 percent.
 It eliminates the risk of zoonotic disease spread from meat production and reduces the risk of antimicrobial resistance.
 Cultivated meat can deliver on the tastes and flavours consumers want without depleting the oceans or trees in the rainforests.
 It’s simply a smarter way to make meat—full stop.